UditBhaskar19/EGO_MOTION_ESTIMATION/README.md

 # EGO_MOTION_ESTIMATION
 This repository contains **design** and **implementation** of ego-motion estimation techniques for different sensor types and various sensor combinations.
 These techniques and the concepts used in these techniques can be applied in various domains like **robotic perception**, **autonomous driving** and **advance driver assistance system applications**.
 These are ongoing projects, and several other ego-motion estimation techniques might be added and the existing ones might be enhanced in the future.
-Hope that the community finds these useful :)
+Hope that the community finds these projects useful :)

 ## Projects